alyssaesprtu/Customer-Retention-and-Cohort-Analysis/README.md

 3. What is the monthly churn trend?
 4. How long do customers stay subscribed on average?
 5. Which customers cohorts have the highest retention rates?
-6. Which cohorts generate the most revenue?
+6. Which customer cohorts generate the most revenue?
 7. How has the customer base grown over time?

 ## Dataset